biobakery/MetaPhlAn/README.md

 ##**Metagenomic strain-level population genomics**##

-MetaPhlAn_Strainer is a computational tool for tracking individual strains across large set of samples.
-The input of MetaPhlAn_Strainer is a set of metagenomic samples and the output is a set of phylogenetic trees showing the strain evolution of the samples where each tree is corresponding to a species.
+MetaPhlAn3_Strainer is a computational tool for tracking individual strains across large set of samples.
+The input of MetaPhlAn3_Strainer is a set of metagenomic samples and the output is a set of phylogenetic trees showing the strain evolution of the samples where each tree is corresponding to a species.
+For each sample, MetaPhlAn3_Strainer extracts the strain of a specific species by merging and concatenating all reads mapped against that species markers in the MetaPhlAn2 database.

 In detail, let us start from a toy example with 6 HMP gut metagenomic samples (SRS055982-subjectID_638754422, SRS022137-subjectID_638754422, SRS019161-subjectID_763496533, SRS013951-subjectID_763496533, SRS014613-subjectID_763840445, SRS064276-subjectID_763840445) from 3 three subjects (each was sampled at two time points) and one *Bacteroides caccae* genome G000273725.
 We would like to: